DPBridge: Latent Diffusion Bridge for Dense Prediction: Introduction

 Dense prediction refers to a class of problems in which the goal is to assign a prediction value for every pixel in the input image.
 It encompasses a variety of fundamental tasks, including depth estimation~\cite{yang2024depth,ranftl2021vision,eftekhar2021omnidata}, surface normal prediction~\cite{bae2024rethinking,hu2024metric3d,bae2021estimating}, semantic segmentation~\cite{weber2021step,cheng2022masked,wang2023images}, optical flow~\cite{teed2020raft,huang2022flowformer,weinzaepfel2023croco}, etc.

-Recently, image diffusion models have been applied to dense prediction tasks by framing them as conditional generation problems.
-Leveraging the ability to capture complex data distributions, diffusion models serve as powerful priors and yield promising results~\cite{ke2024repurposing,garcia2024fine,fu2025geowizard}.
-However, these approaches exhibit inherent limitations stemming from the underlying generative mechanism.
-Specifically, the denoising process always starts from Gaussian noise, which carries minimal information about the target signal distribution.
+Dense prediction has traditionally relied on discriminative models~\cite{ranftl2021vision,zheng2021rethinking,bae2024rethinking}, which map RGB inputs to dense signal maps directly via feed-forward manners.
+While these methods offer high inference speed, they usually struggle in ambiguous scenarios-such as occluded regions or dynamic surface normals of glossy objects.
+This limitation is largely due to the lack of uncertainty modeling.
+Recently, generative models such as diffusions have been applied to mitigate these drawbacks by framing dense prediction as a conditional generation task.
+Leveraging the ability of modeling complex data distributions, diffusions serve as robust priors and deliver promising performance as different tasks~\cite{ke2024repurposing,garcia2024fine,fu2025geowizard}.
+Nevertheless, diffusion-based generative approaches suffer from inherent limitations rooted in their core mechanism: their denoising process initiates from Gaussian noise—an initial prior that contains minimal information about the target dense signal distribution.
 In such cases, the distributional gap between initial Gaussian prior and target distribution remains large, necessitating more sampling steps and often reliance on manually designed post-hoc guidance~\cite{chung2022diffusion, song2023pseudoinverse,chung2022improving} or customized generation pipeline~\cite{meng2021sdedit}.
 This not only increases computational overhead but can also degrade performance and prolong convergence.